bgirschig/MOTOR/forms_service/readme.md

 # Forms service

+## TODO
+- The task_queue_client code is duplicated across services. would be nice to unify that
+- Google drive download is Über slow, try solving (...not sure how)
+- task_queue_client url depends on service.
+Should use an env variable

 ## form definitions
 - title: title for the tab, displayed on the page, etc...
 - action: Where to send the output of the form, once processed